Kathleen Lake Campground will surprise you with its beauty and serenity. This lake caught me off guard for sure when I first arrived.

 A second way to get there with less traveling on gravel roads is the Port Alice Road or highway 30.
 The turnoff is 13 km north of the Port McNeil turnoff on highway 19.

 I decided to take the closest route to save time.
 This allowed me to see the other lakes along the loop to Kathleen Lake from the east.

-The gravel road is well maintained with other signage along the way for you to find your destination.
+A well maintained gravel road with other signage along the way helps you find your destination.
 Total distance from the highway 19 and Keough Main junction to Kathleen Lake is 39.5 km.
 Along the way are other various campgrounds and recreation areas that are a short distance from the Keough Main line.

 From here you are only a few hundred yards from the campgrounds.
 Drive in until you see the campground sign and turn to your left.
-The road to the right goes a short distance after crossing the Benson River and is deactivated.
+The deactivated road to the right goes a short distance after crossing the Benson River.

 Use the form below to find out how to get to Kathleen Lake Campground using Google Maps.